Looks Are Deceiving

 What I didn’t know back then was just how much hormonal support my body actually needed.

-During perimenopause, our estrogen levels start to fluctuate and decline, and this can cause all sorts of symptoms – from brain fog, anxiety, poor sleep, hot flashes, (perhaps you can you relate :)), to joint pain!
+During perimenopause, our estrogen levels start to fluctuate and decline, and this can cause all sorts of symptoms – from brain fog, anxiety, poor sleep, hot flashes, weight gain to so much more!
+Can you relate?

-Crazy!
-No one ever told me.
-Because I didn’t have obvious symptoms – or maybe I just wasn’t speaking up loudly enough – no doctor thought to check my hormone levels.
+I was completely missed for almost 10 years because I did not have the “typical” symptoms.
+Even though my doctors knew I had entered early menopause, not one of them talked to me about the bone-protective benefits of estrogen therapy.
 And back then, I had no idea how crucial it was to educate myself on this topic.
 If only I had known then what I know now, things could have been so different.
 That’s exactly why I feel so driven to share this with you and shout it from the rooftops – so every woman navigating her perimenopause or post-menopause journey is empowered with the knowledge I wish I’d had.

 THE DAY!